Ayurveda is a traditional Hindu medicinal practice. Though it originated in India, today it’s practiced worldwide.

 It can be risky for a person experiencing hemorrhoids to choose the wrong treatment.
 That means it’s vital to work closely with a knowledgeable practitioner before choosing.

-Your doctor will be able to provide you with detailed information about your diagnosis.
-In the United States, there are guidelines for the care of hemorrhoids, and diagnosis and management of serious hemorrhoids needs to be under the care of a doctor.
+Your doctor will be able to provide you with detailed information about your diagnosis and other medical conditions that need to be considered before using Ayurvedic medicine.
+In the United States, there are guidelines for the care of hemorrhoids, and diagnosis and management of serious hemorrhoids need to be under the care of a doctor.